arie-glazier/ethical_rl/README.md

 ### 2.)
 Roll Your Own

 The main elements of a RL problem are an environment, a model, a policy, and an algorithm.
-These three items, along with their necessary configuration parameters (see "Configurations" below) are all that are needed to train an agent.
+These items, along with their necessary configuration parameters (see "Configurations" below) are all that are needed to train an agent.

 ```python